loitho/doom-eternal/README.md

 - Value is `0` before you can move and `255` once you can move
 - Value is also `0` at the end of the loading screen in HoE

+There should be three consecutive pointers with the exact same behavior.
+Use the first of these three (ends in a `1`).
 Value is named `canMove` in the ASL file.

 ### Combat Rating